scnroy/east-austin-book-club/content/books/dopesick.md

 author: Beth Macy
 link: 'https://austin.bibliocommons.com/item/show/1967465067'
 cover: /assets/51bk-rsyadl._sx327_bo1-204-203-200_.jpg
-description: >-
+---
 Chronicles America's more than twenty-year struggle with opioid addiction, from the introduction of OxyContin in 1996, through the spread of addiction in distressed communities in Central Appalachia, to the current national crisis.
----